 The RICS Survey of Built Environment Leaders ranks the issues at the forefront of leaders’ minds, from the unique perspective of the built environment sector.
 We highlight their priorities and reasons for optimism or concern, with contributions from our sponsors, chair, and RICS President John Hughes FRICS.

 What are the likely impacts of digitalisation on a developed world undergoing deindustrialisation, and on developing nations as they industrialise?
-This session will explore how emerging technologies are influencing national and supranational economies, the connection between automation and economic output, the impact on global labour markets, and the ethical and practical questions posed by artificial intelligence and machine learning.
+This session will explore how emerging technologies are influencing national and supranational economies; the connection between transnational infrastructure, automation and economic output, the impact of improved physical and digital connectivity on global trade and labour markets; and the ethical and practical questions posed by artificial intelligence and machine learning.

 A shift from automated production to automated decision making processes characterises the fourth industrial revolution.
 These breakout sessions will consider the fundamental economic realignments underway across the globe.